marksalpeter/token/README.md

 #Token

-This is a simple package for go that generates randomized base62 encoded tokens based on a single int64.
+This is a simple package for go that generates randomized base62 encoded tokens based on a single integer.
 It's ideal for shorturl services or for semi-secured randomized api primary keys.

 ## How it Works

-**Token** is an alias for **int64**.
+`Token` is an alias for `uint64`.
-Its implementation of the **fmt.Stringer** interface returns a **token.BASE62** encoded string based off of the number.
+Its implementation of the `fmt.Stringer` interface returns a `token.BASE62` encoded string based off of the number.
-Its implementation of the **json.Marshaler** interface encodes and decoded the **token.Token** to and from the same **token.BASE62** encoded string representation.
+Its implementation of the `json.Marshaler` interface encodes and decoded the `token.Token` to and from the same `token.BASE62` encoded string representation.

-Basically, the outside world will always address the token as its string equivolent and internally we can always be used as an int64 for fast, indexed, unique, lookups in various databases.
+Basically, the outside world will always address the token as its string equivolent and internally we can always be used as an `uint64` for fast, indexed, unique, lookups in various databases.

 **IMPORTANT:** Remember to always check for collisions when adding randomized tokens to a database